Contract Cancellation Before Move-in

 Requests can be made using our commuter request (PDF), which must be notarized and submitted by August 1st.
 We require a notarized statement from the parent or guardian each semester a student is required to live on campus.*

 *A new form needs to be resubmitted each academic year.

 If a form is submitted and notarized in the Fall of the academic year, it does not need to be resubmitted for Spring semester.

-If enrolling in the Spring, a form would need to be submitted and notarized for the Spring semester.
+If enrolling in the Spring, a form would need to be submitted and notarized for the Spring semester by December 1.

-If you have submitted documents for the Spring semester but decide to stay at home through the Fall, you must resubmit the form in the Fall.
+If you have submitted documents for the Spring semester but decide to stay at home through the Fall, you must resubmit the form in the Fall by August 1.

 Suspension or Dismissal

 Students academically suspended or dismissed between semesters must make arrangements to check out of their room by 2:00 p.m. the Friday before halls open in January.